michaeldito/Google-Cloud-Payroll-API/README.md

 Now that the Load Balancer is enabled, you can opt to turn on Auto-Scaling. https://cloud.google.com/compute/docs/autoscaler/scaling-cpu-load-balancing

+## Pub/Sub
+You'll need to create the following topics:
+* insert-new-company
+* insert-new-employee
+* insert-timesheets
+* calculate-accruals
+* delivery-request
+* paystub-delivery

+Now, you'll need to create the subscriptions to these topics that the components will use:
+* application-0-paystub-delivery
+* accruals-0-calculate-accruals
+* delivery-0-delivery-request
+* translator-0-timesheets
+* translator-0-insert-new-company
+* translator-0-insert-new-employee

 **The service should now be ready.**

 ## Startup Scripts